All the ways you can incorporate retinol into your skin care routine

 ($18.40 at Adore Beauty)

 Do you want the good news, or the great news?
 The good news is this oil-free retinol serum is formulated with a highly-advanced form of retinoid known as granactive retinoid.
-This means it works quickly and effectively to fight the visible signs of ageing, improve dullness and uneven skin texture, and fade acne scars and pigmentation, all without irritating skin.
+This means it's designed to work quickly and effectively to fight the visible signs of ageing, improve dullness and uneven skin texture, and fade acne scars and pigmentation, all without irritating skin.
 The great news is, it does all that for under $20!
 Also good to know: Kim Kardashian uses this anti-ageing serum, too.
 Quite the endorsement.

 #2 / A retinol eye cream